abitravers1989/prime_numbers_application_FMP_TTest/README.md

 # What is this application?

-A console application which given a number, N, outputs a table of N's Prime Numbers.
+A console application which given a number, N, outputs a table of the first N number of Prime Numbers.

 To use it just input a whole number at or above 1 and expect to see a grid of XXX number prime numbers which occur after it.

 # What language is it in?

 Javascript

+Tested with Jasmine.

 # What was my MVP